gmarkomanolis/datawarp_regression/README.md

 ## Script preparation

+In order to eexcute IOR test cases, it is required to have a binary called ior_bin in the folder that you will execute the regression test.

 You can edit the following in the above script:

 * If you use a command different than sbatch (the script is not ready to support other schedulers)